-First-time buyers will be able to avail of a new grant for repurposing derelict properties under new measures being drawn up by the Government this month.
+First-time buyers are now able to avail of a new grant for repurposing vacant or derelict properties under new measures introduced by the Government.

-The Government has announced plans which will allow first-time buyers to purchase a derelict or vacant property and turn it into a home without the need for planning permission.
+The Government has announced a new grant which will allow first-time buyers to purchase a derelict or vacant property and turn it into a home without the need for planning permission.

-Minister for Housing Darragh O'Brien announced the new regulations which will also allow pubs to change from commercial to residential without planning permission from next month.
+Minister for Housing Darragh O'Brien announced the new regulations, which will also allow pubs to change from commercial to residential buildings.

 Why introduce this grant?

-The news is part of a strategy to tackle the ongoing housing crisis all over the country, particularly in major cities such as Dublin, Limerick, and Cork where vacant and derelict buildings could be repurposed as residential units.
+The grant is another part of the Government's strategy to tackle the ongoing housing crisis and is targeted at towns and villages where vacant and derelict buildings could be repurposed as residential units.

-The aim of the new grant is twofold: to provide more assistance to first-time buyers (especially those struggling to find properties in their price range), and to tackle the issue of vacant and derelict properties which are a blight on many towns and cities nationwide.
+The aim of the new grant is twofold: to provide more assistance to first-time buyers (especially those struggling to find properties in their price range), and to tackle the issue of vacant and derelict properties locally which are a blight on many towns and villages nationwide.